How Business Intelligence for Supply Chain Management Helps Businesses Optimize Operations and Drive Growth

 A. As BI becomes more prominent, there has been a rising confusion between Business Intelligence and Business Analytics.

-In simple words, BI utilizes present and past data to drive current business decisions whereas BA analyses only historical data to drive current business needs.
-For detailed insights, you can also refer to Business Intelligence vs Business Analytics.
+In simple words, BI utilizes present and past data to drive current business decisions, whereas BA analyses only historical data to drive current business needs.
+For detailed insights, refer to our blog on Business Intelligence vs Business Analytics.

 THE AUTHOR